Weruva Caloric Harmony Dog Food receives the Advisor’s top rating of 5 stars.

 And lastly, this recipe also includes selenium yeast.
 Unlike the more common inorganic form of selenium (sodium selenite), this natural yeast supplement is considered a safer anti-cancer alternative.

-Judging by its ingredients alone, Weruva Caloric Harmony looks like an above-average dry product.
+Judging by its ingredients alone, Weruva Caloric Harmony Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.